 Although orzo looks like rice, it is actually a rice-shaped pasta.
 Even though traditional orzo is not gluten-free, gluten-free orzo is currently available and works well with this recipe.
 For instance, Dellalo makes a gluten-free, corn, and rice orzo, which is fabulous.
 For this Greek orzo salad recipe, though, I used regular orzo, since it was all I could find during the pandemic.

-Unlike other pasta, orzo cooks incredible fast, so the majority of the work for this salad is in chopping the vegetables and preparing the quick and easy dressing.
+Unlike other pasta, orzo cooks incredibly fast, so the majority of the work for this salad is in chopping the vegetables and preparing the quick and easy dressing.

 COOKING ORZO PASTA FOR GREEK ORZO PASTA RECIPE